 Your business provides clients with a manufactured product.
 You have long lead times in the production and distribution (Supply Chain).
 You Need Supply Chain Financing.

 What is Supply Chain Finance?

 Supply chain finance is a set of solutions for business to improve cash flow for lengthening business payment terms to their suppliers.
 A Supply Chain Finance process involves the buyer, the seller, and the financing company.
-Supply Chain Financing helps large and SME suppliers to get paid early.
+Supply Chain Financing helps large and SME suppliers to receive payment earlier.

 The evolution of your product starts, from the making of its parts to the assembling and finishes with the transportation to your customer’s warehouse.
-All stages in-between is (as you know) commonly referred to as your supply chain.
+All stages in-between is commonly referred to as your supply chain.
 If the supply chain is not efficient, it can increase production costs causing costly lags from wasted time and resources.
 Also, your working capital needs can be exacerbated.
-In this situation, a Supply Chain Financing Company like WIP Funding can offer you the best solution.
+In this situation, a Supply Chain Financing Company like WIP Funding, can offer you the best solution.

 This inefficiency can be dispelled as a Supply Chain Financing (SCF), also called Reverse Invoice Factoring.
 The goal of Supply Chain Financing is to allow your business to maximize affordable liquidity.
 Also, Supply chain finance helps to improve your working capital.
 Supply Chain Financing allows your business to streamline invoices and payment processes.
 The plan gives organizations the ability to extend payment terms- or for suppliers- to be paid earlier.